animals

 Reception at the airport and transfer

-Accommodation in a host family
+Accommodation in a volunteer house

 Meals (local and western mix)